Parliament unanimously approves president Bio’s government first budget

 A stock taking exercise carried out by the Ministry of Finance showed that the stock of outstanding arrears and commitments stood at Le10.7 trillion (US$1.4 billion) as at end March 2018.
 The payment of some of the arrears in 2018 will constrain the fiscal space for the allocation of resources to priority sectors and programmes.

-Eighth, Government inherited a difficult economic situation with severe macroeconomic and fiscal imbalances including a burgeoning domestic debt of Le5.0 trillion (or US$655.3 million), unpaid cheques held at both Bank of Sierra Leone and Accountant General’s Department worth over Le1.3 trillion as well as an external debt of US$1.5 billion.
+Eighth, Government inherited a difficult economic situation with severe macroeconomic and fiscal imbalances, including a burgeoning domestic debt of Le5.0 trillion (or US$655.3 million), unpaid cheques held at both Bank of Sierra Leone and Accountant General’s Department worth over Le1.3 trillion as well as an external debt of US$1.5 billion.

-There is therefore an urgent need for fiscal consolidation to ensure fiscal and debt sustainability with the overarching objective of restoring budget credibility and macroeconomic stability.
+There is therefore an urgent need for fiscal consolidation to ensure fiscal and debt sustainability, with the overarching objective of restoring budget credibility and macroeconomic stability.

 Without restoring macroeconomic discipline and consolidating public finances, it would be a daunting task to implement Government programmes and projects as articulated in the New Direction.
 This revised budget is therefore a step in that Right Direction.